leofuria/paged-list/README.md

 ### Import with Gradle

-The Paged List SDK can be installed using Gradle from the GitHub Packages.
+The Paged List SDK can be installed using Gradle from the GitHub Packages or GitHub Releases.

+## GitHub Packages
 To integrate the SDK, first add the following code to the project level `build.gradle` file:
 ```groovy
 allprojects {